 User18942

-Joseph comicinthestrip 26 days ago
+Joseph comicinthestrip about 2 months ago

 Of all the strips to rerun, this one is quite appropriate for my case and scenario!
 I was curious to find out the lore of Voltina the Electricity Dragon, so I bought myself Volume 6 of PaHU, The Magic Storm two nights ago off Amazon.
 It arrived within 24 hours, for it was at my doorstep yesterday afternoon, October 26th.